hfinkel/lfort/docs/LanguageExtensions.rst

   // Emulate type trait
   #endif

-The following type traits are supported by Clang:
+The following type traits are supported by LFort:

 * ``__has_nothrow_assign`` (GNU, Microsoft)
 * ``__has_nothrow_copy`` (GNU, Microsoft)